 - Unfortunately, we do not have a wait list for our sails, so please book well in advance.

 - Is there parking and how much is it?

 - Limited metered parking can be found around Rowes Wharf.
 Regular daily rate at the Boston Harbor Hotel is $38.
 However, with a validation from Classic Harbor Line it will be $32.
-After 5PM weekdays and anytime on weekends, the rate is $18, but with a validation it will be $12.
+After 5PM weekdays and anytime on weekends the rate is $18, but with a validation it will be $12.
 Please be sure to ask our ticket representative for a validation when you check-in.

 - Is there an age limit for these sails?

 - While there is no age limit for the sails, the goal of our sailing experience is to offer a calm, serene and peaceful time for all passengers.
 Parents, who know their children best, should make a decision as to whether they want to bring young children.
 All attendees under 18 must be accompanied by a parent or guardian and everyone must have a regular-price ticket.

 - Why doesn't the schedule list weekdays for more than the next couple of weeks?